MahyarPiade/Data_Cleaning_Project_1/README.md

 # Data_Cleaning_Project_1
-In this project i cleaned a messy data by implementing data cleaning techniques using mysql.
+In this project i cleaned a messy data by implementing data cleaning techniques using mysql